The more you know about estate planning, trust administration, probate and business law, the better equipped you will be for your future.Get Started

 When it comes to the assets and property you own in life, you may have an idea as to who should receive what as an inheritance when you die.
 These things may be portions of your wealth, real estate, vehicles, or other personal items.
 While it may feel akin to transferring guardianship, leaving loved ones pets – especially those with long lifespans like turtles, tortoises, and parrots – is another valid concern many people have regarding inheritance.

 It’s important to you that those you love inherit the things you want them to receive.
-The only way to leave some assurance that your intentions are known and considered during probate is to leave a valid last will and testament.
+The only way to leave some assurance that your intentions are known and considered is to leave a valid last will and testament.

 Work with Patton Law Group’s inheritance attorneys in Roseville today to build a plan that can give you assurance that your wishes will be heard.
 Contact us online or call (916) 619-0783 for help today.